Jean H. Norris

 Jean H. Norris, from a 1921 magazine.

-Jean Hortense Norris (born January 25, 1877 – died September 7, 1955) was an American judge, the first woman magistrate in New York City.
-She was appointed to the bench in 1919, but disbarred in 1931, for judicial malfeasance.
+Jean Hortense Norris (January 25, 1877 – September 7, 1955) was an American judge, the first woman magistrate in New York City.
+She was appointed to the bench in 1919, but was removed from her judgeship and disbarred in 1931, for judicial malfeasance as a result of investigations by the Hofstadter Commission into Tammany Hall corruption in the city’s magistrate courts.

 Early life

 Jean Hortense Noonan was from Brooklyn, New York, the daughter of John Giles Noonan and Maria Theresa Ford Noonan.
 Her father was a Union veteran of the American Civil War.
 She attended the Dominican Convent High School and Brooklyn Girls' High School.
 She earned law degrees from New York University in 1909 (LL.B.) and 1911 (LL.M.).